jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

 For example, you could import XML from the filesystem and then export JSON to a REST-based Web Service.
-By default, SBDG imports JSON from the classpath and exports JSON to the filesystem.
+By default, [spring-boot-gemfire-name] imports JSON from the classpath and exports JSON to the filesystem.